-identifies the separate inventions and indicates the number of additional search fees and the amount to be paid.
+identifies the separate inventions and indicates the number of additional search fees and the amount to be paid: and

 invites the applicant to pay, where applicable, the protest fee (see paragraphs 10.60 to 10.70)

-The International Searching Authority cannot consider the application withdrawn for lack of unity of invention, nor invite the applicant to amend the claims, but informs the applicant that, if the international search report is to be drawn up in respect of those inventions present other than the first mentioned, then the additional fees (and the protest fee, where applicable) must be paid within a stipulated period one month from the date of the invitation.
+The International Searching Authority cannot consider the application withdrawn for lack of unity of invention, nor invite the applicant to amend the claims, but informs the applicant that, if the international search report is to be drawn up in respect of those inventions present other than the first mentioned, then the additional fees (and the protest fee, where applicable) must be paid within one month from the date of the invitation.
 If the applicant wishes to pay the additional fees under protest and a protest fee is payable (see paragraphs 10.66 to 10.70), the International Searching Authority also invites the applicant to pay any such fee within one month from the date of the invitation.

 If preferred, the said invitation may be already accompanied by a notification of the result of a partial international search drawn up for those parts of the international application which relate to what is to be considered as the “first” invention.
 The result of the partial international search will be very useful for the applicant in deciding whether additional search fees should be paid so that further parts of the international application would be subjected to the international search.
 The invention(s) or group(s) of inventions, other than the one first mentioned in the claims, will be searched, subject to paragraphs 10.64 and 10.65, only if the applicant pays the additional fees.
-Thus, whether the lack of unity of invention is directly evident a priori or becomes apparent a posteriori, the examiner, may proceed in one of two ways: he may immediately inform the applicant of his finding and invite him to pay additional search fees (with Form PCT/ISA/206) and search or continue to search the invention first mentioned in the claims (“main invention”); or alternatively, he may carry out the search on the “main invention” and draw up a partial international search report which will be sent together with the invitation to pay additional search fees (with Form PCT/ISA/206).
+Thus, whether the lack of unity of invention is directly evident a priori or becomes apparent a posteriori, the examiner, may proceed in one of two ways: he may immediately inform the applicant of his finding and invite him to pay additional search fees and any protest fee (with Form PCT/ISA/206) and search or continue to search the invention first mentioned in the claims (“main invention”); or alternatively, he may carry out the search on the “main invention” and draw up a partial international search report which will be sent together with the invitation to pay additional search fees and any protest fee (with Form PCT/ISA/206).

-Since these payments must take place within a period to be set by the International Searching Authority so as to enable the observation of the time limit for establishing the international search report set by Rule 42, the applicant is given one month to make these payments before any further search will be made, the International Searching Authority should endeavor to ensure that international searches be made as early as possible after the receipt of the search copy so as to enable compliance with the time limit for establishing the international search report set by Rule 42.
+Since the applicant is given one month to make these payments before any further search will be made, the International Searching Authority should endeavor to ensure that international searches be made as early as possible after the receipt of the search copy so as to enable compliance with the time limit for establishing the international search report set by Rule 42.
 The International Searching Authority finally draws up the international search report and written opinion on those parts of the international application which relate to inventions in respect of which the search fee and any additional search fee have been paid.
 The international search report (see paragraph 16.32) and written opinion (see paragraphs 17.39 and 17.40) identify the separate inventions or groups of inventions forming unity and indicate those parts of the international application for which a search has been made.
 If no additional search fee has been paid, the international search report and written opinion contain only the references relating to the invention first mentioned in the claims.

 Rule 40.1